Correction: Shooting-Synagogue-Victims story

 Cecil and David Rosenthal went through life together with help from a disability-services organization.
 And an important part of the brothers' lives was the Tree of Life Synagogue, where they never missed a Saturday service, people who knew them say.

-"If they were here, they would tell you that is where they were supposed to be," Chris Schopf, a vice president of the organization ACHIEVA, said in a statement.
+"If they were here, they would tell you that is where they were supposed to be," Chris Schopf, a vice president of the organization Achieva, said in a statement.

-Achieva provides help with daily living, employment and other needs, and the organization had worked for years with Cecil, 59, and David, 54, who were among the 11 killed in Saturday's deadly shooting.
-They lived semi-independently.
+Achieva had worked for decades with Cecil, 59, and David, 54.
+The developmentally disabled brothers lived independently together in an Achieva building, spokeswoman Lisa Razza told the Pittsburgh Post-Gazette.
+David had worked with Achieva's cleaning service and at Goodwill Industries, and Cecil was hoping to start working soon, she said.

+While David was quieter, Cecil had a personality that got him dubbed "the honorary mayor of Squirrel Hill," the venerable Jewish enclave where the synagogue sits.

-Cecil was a person who was up for all sorts of activities: a concert, lunch at Eat 'n Park — a regional restaurant chain known for its smiley-face cookies — even a trip to the Duquesne University dining hall, recalls David DeFelice, a Duquesne senior who was paired with him in a buddies program three years ago.
+Cecil was up for all sorts of activities: a concert, lunch at Eat 'n Park — a regional restaurant chain known for its smiley-face cookies — even a trip to the Duquesne University dining hall, recalls David DeFelice, a Duquesne senior who was paired with him in a buddies program three years ago.
 The two became friends, DeFelice said.

 "He was a very gregarious person — loved being social, loved people. ...
-You could put him any situation, and he'd make it work," chatting about the weather or asking students about their parents and talking about his own, said DeFelice.
+You could put him in any situation, and he'd make it work," chatting about the weather or asking students about their parents and talking about his own, said DeFelice.

-And when DeFelice recognized Hebrew letters on Cecil's calendar, the elder man was delighted to learn that his buddy was also Jewish and soon invited him to Tree of Life.
-DeFelice joined him on a couple of occasions and could see that Cecil cherished his faith and the sense of community he found at temple.
+And when DeFelice recognized Hebrew letters on Cecil's calendar, the elder man was delighted to learn his buddy was also Jewish and soon invited him to Tree of Life.
+DeFelice joined him on a couple of occasions and could see Cecil cherished his faith and the sense of community he found at temple.

-Emeritus Rabbi Alvin Berkun saw that, too, in Cecil, who according to his obituary was known as "the honorary mayor of Squirrel Hill," and David, who worked at Goodwill Industries.
+Emeritus Rabbi Alvin Berkun saw that, too, in Cecil and David.

 "They really found a home at the synagogue, and people reciprocated," he said.